awirix/templates/CONTRIBUTING.md

-# Welcome to the Vivi's templates contribution guide!
+# Welcome to the Awirix templates contribution guide!

 ## How to contribute